 Preclinical CRO Services

-Oncodesign Services offers access several preclinical models addressing a variety of gut diseases, and provides CRO support for de novo development of new gut inflammation models recently described in literature.
+Oncodesign Services offers access several preclinical models addressing a variety of systemic inflammation mechanisms, and provides support to the development of research models meeting your specific needs.

 - Body weight

 - Body temperature (for shock models)

 - Gene expression in relevant tissues, by qPCR/dPCR

 - Immune phenotyping

 Discover Oncodesign Services offers for systemic inflammation diseases